 Admission is competitive, with decisions based on an applicant’s leadership potential, maturity, and vision of their future.
 Above all, participants are intelligent and articulate students who will benefit from this unique educational experience.

-Programs are open to rising high school juniors and seniors (class of 2020 or 2021).
+Programs are open to rising high school juniors and seniors.
 Applications are reviewed on a rolling basis, with admission decisions rendered within three weeks of submission.
 30 - 40 students are accepted at each program.